pengfei99/ParquetDataFormat/README.md

 - s = one or more digits representing a decimal fraction of a second

--TZD  = time zone designator.
+- TZD  = time zone designator.
 Possible value is
   - Z: no offset to UTC
   - +hh:mm: plus hh:mm to UTC
   - -hh:mm: minus hh:mm to UTC

 We found that some country may use two different timezone for different period of time in a year.
 For example, France use CET(UTC+01:00) during winter, and CEST(UTC+02:00) during summer.
 For people who are not familiar with timezone, this can be confusing.